Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 It’s very nice to see that the series has been released because a lot of fans really loved it, and now we finally have it legally available to stream and buy.

 I Really Loved This Anime

 I really loved Gosick, it was a nice change of pace for me to watch this anime, and because it’s an older title, it isn’t relying on what the seasonal anime trend is.
 It’s a story that intrigued me and I enjoyed it.

 The story is interesting and the writing is good and I loved the story.
 It is a unique story that I enjoyed because of the mysteries and the political intrigue and how it tied into the main characters.

 If you enjoy mysteries you’ll enjoy Gosick.
 If you like historical dramas, you’ll enjoy the anime.
 It’s something that not everyone will enjoy, but if you like this genre, you’ll enjoy the anime and it’s something that you should watch if you’re interested in it.

 Even though this anime feels new to me, it’s actually seven years old.
-Because it’s been unlicensed, there wasn’t any legal way to watch it, and now that it is legally available on FunimationNow and Crunchyroll you can go watch it and enjoy it.
+Because it’s been unlicensed, there wasn’t any legal way to watch it, and now that it is legally available on FunimationNow if you want to watch it.

 The animation and art style looks amazing and Studio Bones really put a lot of effort into both the art and animation.
 I love the character designs and the animation and it’s definitely a visual treat for people who love animation.